Opioid Abuse Clinical Presentation

 Social factors

 Easy drug availability and acceptable social attitudes make experimentation easy.
 A high rate of drug use is seen in areas of the city with poor parental functioning and higher crime and unemployment rates.
 Except for the association between higher exposure to the drug and higher rates of addiction, the precise role of social factors in creating dependent and addictive behaviors is uncertain.
-Of US service personnel in Vietnam between 1970 and 1972, 42% tried heroin; one half of those personnel became physically dependent, but very few continued to use heroin in their civilian life.

 Psychological factors

 Ego defects in certain patients are postulated to form the basis of drug use.
 Opioids are theorized to help the ego in managing painful effects such as anxiety, guilt, and anger.
-Behavioral theory postulates that basic reward-punishment mechanisms perpetuate addictive behavior
+Behavioral theory postulates that basic reward-punishment mechanisms perpetuate addictive behavior.

 Genetic factors [10]